akshgpt7/youtube-deno/README.md

 ```ts
 let yt2 = new YouTube("your-api-key-here", "access-token-here");
 ```
-Now, using this object you can call functions (by passing the apt parameters) which require YouTube account interactions.
+Now, using this object you can call [functions](https://github.com/akshgpt7/youtube-deno#available-functions) (by passing the apt parameters) which require YouTube account interactions.

 ## Available functions
-**For a detailed documentation, look [here](https://doc.deno.land/https/raw.githubusercontent.com/akshgpt7/youtube-api-deno/master/src/mod.ts).**<br><br>
+**For a detailed documentation, look [here](https://doc.deno.land/https/raw.githubusercontent.com/akshgpt7/youtube-api-deno/master/src/mod.ts).**<br>
+**For a better understanding of a particular function, refer the [API docs](https://developers.google.com/youtube/v3/docs) for that function.**<br><br>

-The following is a list of functions that you can call using one of the objects created above:<br><br>
+The following is a list of functions that you can call using one of the objects created above:<br>

 The `param` parameter for each function must be an object type, following its [schema](https://doc.deno.land/https/raw.githubusercontent.com/akshgpt7/youtube-api-deno/master/src/mod.ts#schema_activities_insert).